 2. Have something to look forward to

-UPDATE: I got a slow cooker this year and it’s great!
+UPDATE: I got a slow cooker and it’s great!

 Finally, all those yummy meals warrant cozy surroundings and I have my eye on this plush faux fur throw and a super soft area rug or two.
 I have hardwood floors and while they are lovely to gaze upon, they don’t make for toasty tootsies.